-The above estimate does not allow for travel time associated with attendance at in-person Committee meetings.
+The above estimate does not allow for travel time associated with attendance at in-person Committee meetings should the Committee resume some meetings in person.
+All interviews and meetings have been taking place virtually since March 2020; however, the Committee may review this practice in future.